 Laetitia Soulier’s photographs, articulated in series, each invite the viewer to journey through different worlds ruled by different paradigms.
 The Palindromes series follows a binary system, using diptych images where twins wander in symmetrical landscapes.
 In the Fractal Architectures series, the geometry of the wallpaper and the structure of the decor follow a fractal logic, weaving together microcosm and macrocosm.
 Soulier’s characters are approximately eight years old.
 Their minds have reached the critical place between the rational and fantastical.
 This paradoxical state is represented in Soulier’s methodically composed yet chimerical photographs.

 Laetitia Soulier was born in 1978 in Bordeaux, France, studied throughout Paris to receive her BFA from the Art School of Cergy, her MFA from l’Ecole Nationale Superieure des Beaux-Arts, and a degree in philosophy from the University of Paris.
 She then studied photography and studio lighting at Les Gobelins, Ecole de l'Image.
-Her work has been exhibited internationally at the Palais de Tokyo in Paris, the Beaux Arts de Paris, and the Musashino University in Tokyo.
+Her work has been exhibited internationally at the Musashino University in Tokyo, Venice Arsenal, the New York Foundation for the Arts and the Palais de Tokyo in Paris.
 Most recently she had a solo show at the Aperture Foundation.
 She was also selected as the New York Photo Festival’s Multimedia category winner and won the Exposure Award grand prize.